amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 ## 2.4.- Backbone.View

-As mentioned in 1.2, Views doesn’t have the view or markup for our application, but rather put together data with templates to finally render a view based on events or data changes.
+As mentioned in [1.2](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/#1.2), Views doesn’t have the HTML markups for our application, but instead (It's like the controller in MVC frameworks) process data and link it to templates and it finally render HTML based on events or data changes.

 ### 2.4.1.- Basic Properties

 There are 4 basic properties in a view: el, initialize, render, and events.

+We have already seen the first 3 and will see later the fourth one.
+Do you remember the Hello World View from [1.2](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/#1.2)?

+{% codeblock Example of a Backbone.View lang:js %}
+    var AppView = Backbone.View.extend({
+      // el - stands for element.
+Every view has a element associate in with HTML
+      //      content will be rendered.
+      el: '#container',
+      // It's the first function called when this view it's instantiated.
+      initialize: function(){
+        this.render();
+      },
+      // $el - it's a cached jQuery object (el), in which you can use jQuery functions
+      //       to push content.
+Like the Hello World in this case.
+      render: function(){
+        this.$el.html("Hello World");
+      }
+    });
+{% endcodeblock %}

 ### 2.4.1.1.- `view.el`